Welcome

 Bong Joon-ho (Parasite for South Korea) and Alfonso Cuarón (Roma for Mexico) are the only directors to accomplish this feat and both were very recent.

-It's worth noting that Ang Lee (Taiwan) has won the Best Director category twice but curiously neither time was that win connected to either a Best Picture Winner or a Best International Film winner.
+It's worth noting that Ang Lee (Taiwan) has won the Best Director category twice but curiously neither of those wins was connected to either a Best Picture Winner OR a Best International Film winner.
 Very interesting stat for Mr. Ang Lee there, showing how often he's delivered in a major way.

 Most Overall Nominations for a Best Foreign Language Film Nominee That Didn't Win Anything (Not Even This Category)